Assassin's Creed Rogue: Gameplay

 Assassin's Creed Rogue is an action-adventure, stealth game set in an open world environment and played from a third-person perspective.
-The game features three main areas: the western North Atlantic, the fictional River Valley (partly inspired by the Hudson Valley), and New York City.
+The game features three main areas: the western North Atlantic (around the Gulf of Saint Lawrence), the fictional River Valley (partly inspired by the Hudson Valley), and New York City.
 The first two include numerous individual locations that can be explored, such as small islands, human settlements, naval forts, and shipwrecks.
 Like Assassin's Creed IV: Black Flag, naval exploration and combat are a major component of the gameplay.
 The Morrigan, the ship that protagonist Shay Cormac captains, has a shallower draft than Edward Kenway's Jackdaw, allowing for river travel, and can be equipped with several new weapons, including Puckle guns, oil slicks which can be ignited, and an icebreaker.
 Additionally, enemy ships can board the Morrigan, and certain icebergs can be destroyed to create waves that damage smaller ships.
 However, the underwater diving missions featured in Black Flag have been removed as swimming in the North Atlantic causes the player's health to rapidly deplete due to the frigid water, though Shay is able to swim freely in the southerly waters of the River Valley.

 For combat, the game introduces an air rifle, similar to the blowpipe from Black Flag, which allows the player to silently take out enemies at a distance.
 The air rifle can be outfitted with a variety of different projectiles, such as sleeping darts and firecrackers.
 At a predetermined point in the narrative, Shay is also given a grenade launcher attachment for his rifle by a fictionalized version of Benjamin Franklin, which could fire off shrapnel grenades and other loads.
 Hand-to-hand combat has been slightly altered, and now enemy attacks can be countered with timing, similar to the Batman: Arkham series of games.
 Enemy Assassins feature archetypes similar to previous games, using skills that players have been using throughout the series; they can hide in bushes, blend in with crowds, and perform air assassinations against the player.
 Poison gas can now be used as an environmental weapon, and Shay has a mask that can mitigate its effects.
 When being stalked by an enemy, Shay's Eagle Vision changes to reflect this, taking elements from the multiplayer feature of previous games in the series that allowed players to track an enemy's position via a radar-like system.
 Even without using Eagle Vision, the player is warned of the presence of stalkers by the edges of the screen turning red.